TRT for Men, Everything You Need to Know

 Medical Exam

 A medical exam will be conducted before any treatment or blood tests.
-This step is to ascertain your current health before carrying out any tests or preparing a treatment plan.
-Depending on the need for the treatment, a full medical exam might be conducted, and an additional medical questionnaire.
+This step is to ascertain your current health before carrying out any difficulties or preparing a treatment plan.
+Depending on the need for the treatment, a complete medical exam and an additional medical questionnaire might be conducted.

 Blood Work

 Every patient has different TRT needs, so extensive bloodwork is carried out beforehand to pin down what your deficiencies are in order to customize your treatment plan.
-Prostate-specific antigen(PSA) and red blood cell levels are tested before the treatment commences.
-TRT might cause an increase in red blood cells to an alarming rate, which is why this stage is important.
+Prostate-specific antigen(PSA) and red blood cell levels are tested before treatment.
+TRT might cause an increase in red blood cells at an alarming rate, which is why this stage is essential.

 The bloodwork is done to estimate the testosterone levels in the body.
 The recommended time for performing a total testosterone test is in the morning when the testosterone levels are highest in men.